 This was a small single platform halt.
 The platform was in timber.
 The platform was on the north side of the line.
 The station building was a grounded carriage.

-This is a single platform station on the preserved Keith and Dufftown Railway.
-Today it has minimal facilities.
+This is a single platform station on the Keith and Dufftown Railway (Preserved).
+Today it has minimal facilities but historically it was a pleasant station of two platforms with station buildings.

 This platform served Loch Park during curling contests. ...More details